matthewmoscou/Emo/README.md

 export AUGUSTUS_CONFIG_PATH=/usr/share/augustus/config/
 ```

 Our principal strategy for assessing the quality of a genome assembly was to determine the assembly that had both the highest rate of RNAseq mapping and number of complete BUSCO genes based on a uniform `hisat2` and `Cufflinks` gene model prediction.
+A template protocol for aligning RNAseq data to the `minia` assemblies is shown below.

 ```bash
 ~/emo/src/hisat2-2.1.0/hisat2-build -p 46 Emo.minia.k$1.contigs.fa Emo.minia.k$1.contigs